exook/helios_pi/README.md

   * `jupyter notebook`
 * In the browser window, open `helios_pi.ipynb`
 * You are ready to go!

-## Running the Jupyter notebook without VNC (Indirect but less laggy)
-* If you think the VNC is a bit slow or laggy you can try this method
-* Connect to your Raspberry Pi via SSH
-  * `ssh pi@[raspberrypi_name].local`
-* Navigate to the correct directory
-  * `cd Desktop/helios_pi/`
-* Start the notebook without a browser, and with a specific port
-  * `jupyter notebook --no-browser --port=8080`
-* Copy the "localhost" URL and token given at output in the terminal.
-It normally looks something like this:
-  * `http://localhost:8080/?token=6d587c101ecd1c75ffa640675a6aaae9179c5118db79f4e4` (your token will be different)
-  * Enter it into the browser on your **PC**.
-The page will fail to load, which is okay
-* Open a new terminal on your **PC** and run the following command to reach the Jupyter notebook server on the Raspberry Pi:
-  *  `ssh -L 8080:localhost:8080 pi@[raspberrypi_name].local`
-* Open the browser on your **PC** again, and reaload the page that failed earlier.
-* You should now see a jupyter notebook environment in the browser on your **PC**
-  * The Jupyter notebook now runs on your Raspberry Pi, but you can interact with it in your **PC** browser, which is faster than VNC
-* Note that if you do this in the future, pick a port number that is not standard and not often listed on the internet as this can make the Raspberry Pi vulnerable to attacks

 ## If you need to re-configure WiFi from terminal
   * `sudo raspi-config`